Štěpán Trochta: Education and priesthood

 Štěpán Trochta was born on 26 March 1905 as the eldest child to František (1880-1912) and Anna; he was baptized as "Štěpán Maria".
 He had at least one brother (Josef; b.
 1913) and one sister (Anna; b.
 1911) who were still alive at the time of his death.

 The Trochta's conditions grew worse with the death of his father in 1912.
-He was a Junák scout in his childhood and he studied at the archbishopric high school in Kromeriz in Olomouc after doing grade school from 1911 to 1918.
+He was a Junák scout in his childhood and he studied at the archbishopric high school in Kroměříž in Olomouc after doing grade school from 1911 to 1918.
 But he was forced to interrupt his studies to take care of their small farm after his mother fell ill with tuberculosis in 1920.
 Her recuperation meant he could head into Turin in 1922 where he joined the Salesians of Don Bosco in 1923 and made his profession on 24 September 1925.
 But he encountered difficulties in getting to Turin for he was robbed in Vienna leaving him with his ticket to Venice.
 It was in the train station at Venice that a tollman asked where he was heading to with Trochta explaining what had happened.
 The tollman bought him a new train ticket to send him to Turin and this remained a tale he often repeated to demonstrate the goodness of God.
 He underwent his theological and philosophical studies in the Salesian Philosophical Institute in Turin and the Salesian Athenaeum where he earned his doctorate in 1932 prior to his ordination.
 Trochta received his ordination to the priesthood in Turin in 1932 from Cardinal Maurilio Fossati.
 He was then sent to central Moravia where he taught religious education and there oversaw the construction of the Saint John Bosco church in Ostrava.
 In October 1932 he enlisted for civil service for a brief period.